-Prominent mesoscale features are first identified for each analysis grid independently.
-Beginning with principals similar to how numerical forecast and observed grids have been evaluated (e.g., Clark et al. 2014), regions of mesoscale activity are identified as areas of conjoined grid cells where a pressure perturbation larger than 1 hPa in absolute magnitude was detected.
-Attributes, including the areal extent of the 1-hPa absolute magnitude region, are calculated for each independent region.
+Mesoscale features are defined here as those with an absolute perturbation magnitude of at least 1 hPa, detected for at least 1 h, and with an areal extent of at least 10,000 km2 (radial dimension of ~100 km) at some point during their existence.
+The temporal and spatial thresholds are defined to help isolate instances of large magnitude events that could be accurately assessed and tracked as described here.
+Mesoscale features are first identified for each analysis gridpoint independently.
+Beginning with procedures often used to verify features embedded within numerical forecasts (e.g., Clark et al. 2014), regions of mesoscale activity are identified as areas of conjoined grid cells where a pressure perturbation larger than 1 hPa in absolute magnitude was detected.
+Attributes, including the areal extent of the 1-hPa absolute magnitude region, are calculated for each region and time.

-Similar to Hoskins and Hodges (2002), the dataset utilized here has already been filtered to isolate the specific frequencies of interest.
-For this study, an iterative approach is utilized to temporally match detected regions of interest over successive analysis grids.
-Temporal matching is first conducted using analysis grids separated by only 5 min.
-Given the feature sizes of interest, grid spatial resolution (5 km), temporal resolution (5 min), and climatological propagation speeds of such features (15-35 m s-1), it was expected that propagating features would encompass a large region of the same horizontal space over periods of 20 min or less.
-Thus, an overlap approach is applied to match like regions of interest between timestamps as the same feature, similar to the spatiotemporal overlap approaches that have been utilized in feature detection algorithms for both radar (e.g., Johnson et al. 1998; Jung and Lee 2015) and MODE-TD (e.g., Bullock 2011; Clark et al. 2014).

-For situations when splitting and merging of features occur in this dataset, feature centroid distance to the location of maximum magnitude is utilized as a means to determine those features that continue, form, or dissipate.
-After initial features are matched between successive analysis grids, this same process is executed for grids 10, 15, and 20 min apart.
-This allows for additional detection and tracking of features that occasionally fall below the 1-hPa threshold for a small period of their lifetime but are clearly the same feature as previously discovered.
-Subjective reviews with ancillary datasets are also conducted to address situations where merging and splitting features appeared to be unphysical.
+An iterative approach is used to track detected features over successive analysis grids that allows features to form, merge, and decay over extended periods.
+Given the sizes of interest here (> 10,000 km2 ) and propagation speeds (15-35 m s-1) of pressure perturbations often associated with high-impact weather, it is to be expected that a propagating feature overlaps within a relatively large region on the 5 km grid within a 20 min window.
+Hence, temporal matching is first conducted using analysis grids separated by 5 min and then overlapping features over longer temporal ranges (10, 15, and 20 min apart) are matched in a fashion similar to the spatiotemporal overlap approaches that have been used in feature detection algorithms for both radar (e.g., Johnson et al. 1998; Jung and Lee 2015) and MODE-TD (e.g., Bullock 2011; Clark et al. 2014).
+To manage as best as possible splitting and merging of features, the centroid distance to the location of maximum magnitude of a feature is utilized as a means to determine those features that continue, form, or dissipate as well as allow for features that occasionally fall below the 1-hPa threshold for a short period within their lifetime but are clearly the same feature previously discovered.
+Subjective reviews with ancillary datasets were conducted to address occasional situations where merging and splitting features appeared to be unphysical.

-Prominent mesoscale features are defined as those with an absolute perturbation magnitude of at least 1 hPa, detected for at least 1 h, and with an areal extent of at least 10,000 km2 at some point during their existence.
-The temporal and spatial thresholds are defined to help isolate instances of large magnitude events that could be accurately assessed and tracked using the analyses.
-Feature metrics, including feature geographic centroid position, maximum absolute magnitude position, maximum absolute pressure perturbation magnitude, and other statistics, are saved for each prominent feature at each 5-min interval of its existence.
-An adaptation of the methodology used by MODE-TD is applied to determine feature speed and direction.
-As described by Bullock (2011), the MODE-TD tool utilizes information for the feature in question across all horizontal (x, y) and temporal (t) periods.
-Using a linear regression technique, components of velocity u (v) can be determined through statistical relationships generated with x (y) and t.
-An adaptation to the technique is applied here to allow the speed and direction of a feature to vary with time.
-For a given timestamp, only position and time information for a feature within 30 min are utilized to determine the particular phase speed and direction at that timestamp.
-This allows for the identified features to change direction, speed up, and slow down, which is often seen with mesoscale systems that move large distances and through varying environments.
+Metrics, including geographic centroid position, maximum absolute magnitude position, maximum absolute pressure perturbation magnitude, and other statistics, are saved for every feature at each 5-min interval of its existence.
+An adaptation of the methodology used by MODE-TD is applied to determine feature speed and direction at each timestep within its lifetime.
+The MODE-TD tool derives the components of zonal (u) meridional (v) velocity over a feature’s lifetime through linear regression using all x and y coordinate locations, respectively (Bullock 2011).
+We perform a similar linear regression but restrict the sample to the positions of the feature within a moving 30 min window to determine its speed and direction at each time.
+This allows us to assess changes in direction and speed of features, which is often seen with mesoscale systems that move large distances and through varying environments.

 3. Case Studies